 What Is Estate Planning In Texas?
 Who Needs It?

 Everyone needs an estate plan.
 There is no reason anyone in Texas should ever die without a will.
 The process can be simple and inexpensive.
 An estate plan is so important; and I feel strongly that everyone should have one in place, for their security and the security of their family.
-I am committed to helping people prepare for their futures, so I offer my services for as low as $750 per individual, for a Will, Power of Attorney, Medical Power of Attorney, Medical Directive, HIPAA Release, and Children’s Medical Power of Attorney.
+I am committed to helping people prepare for their futures, so I offer my services at a reasonable price, for a Will, Power of Attorney, Medical Power of Attorney, Medical Directive, HIPAA Release, and Children’s Medical Power of Attorney.

 Other Components Of An Estate Plan You May Want To Consider